-Raised in Fort Myers, Florida, Warren Prosperi began drawing at age five, when he became engrossed by artist John Gnagy’s television series of the 1950s, “Learn to Draw.”
+Raised in Fort Myers, Florida, Prosperi began drawing at age five, when he became engrossed by artist John Gnagy’s television series of the 1950s, Learn to Draw.
 Later the artist spent every Saturday at the Ringling Museum of Art in Sarasota.
 When Prosperi turned eighteen, he sold the family home, packed his mother and brother into their Volkswagen bus and headed for Boston, hoping to become an artist.

-His work has been exhibited at the Air Gallery in London; the Lyman Allyn Art Museum in London, Conn.; the National Portrait Gallery in Washington; Boston Symphony Hall; and additional galleries in Washington, New York, Boston and Cambridge, Massachusetts.
+His work has been exhibited at the Museum of Fine Arts in Boston, the National Portrait Gallery in Washington, D.C.; the Lyman Allyn Art Museum in New London, Connecticut; Boston Symphony Hall; and additional galleries in Washington, New York, Boston and Cambridge, Massachusetts.